Diya-Baptist/scientific-calculator/README.md

 This project is a web based clone of MacOs scientific calculator with all logarithmic,trignometric etc calculations available and some extra features as light/dark mode and you can see past calculation history too.

+And it is confetti calculator as 5 and 6 are entered together it shows 🎊.
 ## Available Scripts

 In the project directory, you can run: